top of page

 This live, online certification course addresses violence risk and threat assessment in workplaces, schools, colleges, and universities.
 This course will cover all aspects of threat assessment, including intake and interviewing skills, assessing written threats, and developing risk mitigation plans.

-This course will provide a review of foundational concepts in violence risk and threat assessment, practical guidance on interviewing skills to gather information from the person being assessed, and direction on how to write a report that provides useful and accessible guidance to the referral source.
+We review foundational concepts in violence risk and threat assessment, provide practical guidance on interviewing skills for gathering information from the person being assessed, and outline how to write a report that offers useful, accessible guidance to the referral source.

 The class will use case studies to teach core concepts and allow time for interactive discussion and reflection.
-These case studies will address universal threat assessment concepts and will be drawn from workplace and college settings.
+These case studies will address universal threat assessment concepts and draw on workplace and college settings.
 Supplemental resources, including research articles, checklists, informational one-sheets, discussion questions, and training exercises, will be provided.

 Interested in a deeper dive and practical experience with threat assessment?
 Check out our master class: Threat Assessment in Practice.